lukaszlop/10x-cards/.ai/db-plan.md

 - source_text_hash: VARCHAR NOT NULL
 - source_text_length: INTEGER NOT NULL CHECK (source_text_length BETWEEN 1000 AND 10000)
 - generation_duration: INTEGER NOT NULL
+- confidence_score: DECIMAL(3,2) NOT NULL CHECK (confidence_score BETWEEN 0 AND 1)
 - created_at: TIMESTAMPTZ NOT NULL DEFAULT now()
 - updated_at: TIMESTAMPTZ NOT NULL DEFAULT now()

+_Note: The confidence_score is a value between 0 and 1 returned by the LLM API indicating how confident the model is about its generated flashcards.
+Higher values indicate greater confidence._

 ---